MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

 ## OLED screen

-On the Arduino shield, the OLED screen is connected to 4 pins, as you can see on figure 14.
+On the Arduino shield, the OLED screen is connected to four pins, as you can see on figure 14.

 ![OLED_screen](https://github.com/MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/assets/72049530/1159e612-ad18-43d1-9c8d-d024195a0167)

-Figure 14: The OLED screen, with 4 pins.
+Figure 14: The OLED screen, with four pins.

 # Android app